nanofecu/embedding/README.md

 ![图片描述](https://github.com/nanofecu/image/blob/main/Workflow.jpg)

-The paths for the input and output files required in the code need to be set according to the program's requirements.Please set the file paths as necessary before running the program.
+The paths for the input and output files required in the code need to be set according to the program's requirements.
+Please set the file paths as necessary before running the program.